Ph.D (Trinity College Dublin)

 I am a member of the International Federation for Theatre Research (IFTR).
 From 2016 to 2020 I served as the Secretary-General (Communications) for IFTR, and sat on the Executive Committee from 2016-2021.
 I am also a member of the Irish Society for Theatre Research, and sat on the Executive Committee from 2014-2019.

 I have worked as a community-based workshop facilitator, leading workshops in category 'A' prisons, and with children and young adults with chronic illnesses and handicaps.
+I am currently the Principal Investigator on an internally funded AHRC Impact Accelerator award at the University of Nottingham, "Performing Cerebral Palsy: Healthcare, Ageing and Access".

 I teach across all three undergraduate years including the core first-year module, Drama, Theatre and Performance.
 For final-year undergraduates I teach a module called Modern Irish Drama and… read more